Machu Picchu, Cusco, Sacred Valley And The Best Massage In Aguas Calientes

 WANDER: Aguas Calientes

-It’s a touristy town by virtue of it being the closest town to Machu Picchu – just a 25-minute bus ride up the mountainside.
-Shop in the shuk-like handicraft market, and make sure to dodge the many trains that run right down the middle of the main street.
+It’s a touristy town because it is the closest town to Machu Picchu – just a 25-minute bus ride up the mountainside.
+Shop in the shuk-like handicraft market, and dodge the many trains running right down the middle of the main street.

 DIP: Hot Springs